 Who wrote the piece?

 Call to Action

-If you like art or even if you don’t, go and take a look at my online art gallery and see what I make.
 If you want to follow me, I’m on all social media platforms as Emma Plunkett Art.
-I also write a weekly art newsletter about my art – you can get a free downloadable watercolour flamenco dancer when you subscribe!
+I also write an art newsletter about my art – you can get a free downloadable watercolour flamenco dancer when you subscribe!